BOOKMARK THIS WEBSITE

 Lifelong eating habits are formed during childhood, so this is a good time to instill a balanced approach to snacking.
 For example, unconscious over-eating patterns often originate from eating while engaged in other activities such as watching TV.
 To help make snacking a purposeful experience, limit snacking to certain locations such as the breakfast nook, kitchen or dining room.
 Designate a "snack spot" to make it easy for children to find after-school snacks.
 It can be on the kitchen counter, refrigerator, cupboard or pantry.

-Let children help choose foods for their snacks.
 When children are old enough, encourage them to prepare their own snacks.
-Many children enjoy selecting and making snacks and often show more interest in eating these foods.
-Keep in mind that the ultimate delectable treat for a young child may simply involve combining two favorite ingredients, such as peanut butter and apple or banana slices.
-Remember to give children the freedom to indulge their own tastes.
+Many children enjoy selecting and making snacks, and often show more interest in eating these foods.
 With minimal assistance, kids are quick to develop variations of their favorite foods.
 Even preschoolers can experiment with their own snack creations.
-Invention tends to make everything taste better.

 Whatever snack foods your family settles on, the winning treats should meet several criteria: 1.
 They should be foods that kids enjoy.
 2. They should be simple enough for kids to prepare by themselves.
 3. They should be made with basic, readily available ingredients.
 4. They should be easy-to-eat finger foods.
 5. They should not take longer to make than they take to eat.
 (Exceptions to this rule would be foods such as baked goods that can be made ahead in batches and stored.)